Fish Consumption Advisory

 Fish can be a great source of protein and omega 3 fatty acids.
 The research shows that fish consumption is associated with a decrease risk in cardiovascular disease and it is an important nutrient for fetal and childhood development.
 However, fish can accumulate toxins such as Mercury and Polychlorinated Biphenyls (PCBs) in their tissues from the water they live in and through their diets.
 This can cause harmful effects to humans eating the fish.

-We establish recommendations for local sources of fish with the Indiana Fish Consumption Advisory, located on the Purdue University website (the first linked option below).
-The recommendations for commercial fish (fish bought from grocery stores or supermarkets) are used by the State Department of Health through fish wallet cards, developed by Purdue University.
-The fish wallet cards provide fish selections that are low in mercury and high in omega 3 fatty acids.
+The agencies, together, establish recommendations for local sources of fish with the Indiana Fish Consumption Advisory, provided by clicking on the first tackle box below.
+The recommendations for commercial fish (fish bought from grocery stores or supermarkets) are used by the State Department of Health through the fish wallet card developed by Purdue University.
+The fish wallet card provides fish selections that are low in mercury and high in omega 3 fatty acids.
+Although the fish wallet card is geared towards females under 50 and all children under 6, it can be used as a reference to other groups for commercial fish that are high in mercury and omega 3's.
 To obtain this wallet card, contact the Division of Environmental Public Health.
-You may also view the wallet card on the Indiana Fish Consumption Advisory link below.

 Use the tools below, to determine which fish catch to eat: